DRok17/Steam-Deck-BootVid-Builder/README.md

 Official Steam Deck Overrides is now supported.
 Please use the additional Override-Toggle.sh to enable it (only on Preview channel for Steam Deck)

+### *** WARNING ***
+Stable, Beta and Preview CSS and JS files should not be mixed.
+This can potentionally soft-brick your Steam Deck, preventing it for booting into Steam OS.
+Factory restore is the only solution.
+If you have updated to Beta or Preview, please enable z-Override-Toggle.sh and do not disable it for any reason.
+Any duration issues will need to be fixed by Valve.
+### *** WARNING ***
 <!-- Spacer -->
 <p align="center">
   <img width="10" height="10" src="https://user-images.githubusercontent.com/81541725/168428087-611fe26a-aeb0-4617-98d7-9a239ea716d8.png">